EsquilaX7/hello-world/README.md

 # hello-world
-1° dptory
+Hello viewer:
-Hello viewer, learning is work hard, but its worth the pain, good luck with that ;)
+Learning is work hard, but its worth the pain.
+Good luck with that ;)